 Entirely developed on water, the city is magical for children and it is full of attractions and activities that will allow even little children to engage with this most peculiar city on water.

-Parents of toddler tend to worry about the safety of a city with canals instead of streets and with good reason.
+Parents of toddlers tend to worry about the safety of a city with canals instead of streets and with good reason.

 However, all you need to make a visit to Venice safe and enjoyable with kids is some travel tips to know what to expect and how to tackle this peculiar geography!

-Among the many things families will enjoy in Venice there are the city’s stunning main landmarks such as St Mark’s Square and its pigeons, the option of gondola and boat rides, the opportunity to discover the city with a treasure hunt for kids (super fun) and several nice excursions you can take in the area such as that to Murano, where you can learn to blow glass (!) and Burano, famous for rainbow houses.
+Among the many things families will enjoy in Venice, there are the city’s stunning main landmarks such as St Mark’s Square and its pigeons, the option of gondola and boat rides, the opportunity to discover the city with a treasure hunt for kids (super fun) or its canals with a rowing class, and several nice excursions you can take in the area such as that to Murano, where you can learn to blow glass (!) and Burano, famous for rainbow houses.

 Lake Garda – the picture perfect lake escape for families